 - 1. Tap \equiv and select Measure / Measure points, or in the map, with nothing selected, tap Measure. - 2.
 In the Method field, select Topo point. - 3.
 Enter the Point name and Code.
-See To select feature codes in Measure points or Measure topo, page 575.
+See Selecting feature codes in Measure points or Measure topo, page 655.

 If the selected code has attributes, the Attrib softkey appears.
 Tap Attrib and fill out the attribute fields.
-See To enter attribute values when measuring a point, page 573.
+See Entering attribute values when measuring a point, page 650.
 Tap Store.